 - Pricey, especially considering the inexpensive Honda Grom

-Quick, simple, and cheap.
-These are the Kemimoto Low Mount Exhaust’s claims to fame.
-Why spend your valuable time, money and effort, buying and installing exhausts that cost twice as much while offering more or less the same experience?
-Kemimoto offers a cheaper option, made specifically for the Honda Grom.
+Quick, simple, and cheap – that’s what caught my eye about the Kemimoto Low Mount Exhaust.
+Why was I considering pouring my valuable time, money, and effort into exhausts that could cost twice as much while potentially offering the same experience?
+Kemimoto seemed to have the answer, specifically tailored for my Honda Grom.

-Furthermore, this is the only exhaust on our list that is mounted low.
-That makes it ideal for folks looking to get that clean tail look.
-Pair this exhaust with a fender eliminator, some flush mount blinkers, maybe a new rear tire, and your bike could be turning heads with more than just its exhaust note.
+The uniqueness of this exhaust was its low mounting, perfectly fitting my desire for a clean tail look.
+As I paired this exhaust with a fender eliminator, some flush mount blinkers, and even considered a new rear tire, I could visualize my bike turning heads for more than just its exhaust note.

-But really, the Kemimoto won us over with its quick and simple installation.
-So easy, you could do it with your eyes closed!
-Furthermore, the manufacturer provides every part you could need, making this package worth every penny.
+But what won me over completely was the Kemimoto’s quick and simple installation.
+It was so easy that it felt like I could do it with my eyes closed!
+Plus, the manufacturer provided every part I could need, making me feel that this package was worth every penny I spent.

 - Reasonably priced

 - Increases sound output of your motorcycle tremendously

 - DB killer included to reduce volume if needed